We are excited to welcome a new face to our office, our marketing and communications intern, Lara Winnington-Ingram!

 For the next six months, Lara will be working on all internal marketing initiatives, so keep an eye out for her on our social media channels, emails, and blog posts!

-Lara is a Scottish student in her final year of Marketing Management at Edinburgh Napier University, where she is writing her dissertation on sustainability in a marketing context.
-On her first day in the office, we got a chance to learn a little bit more about her, and we’d love to share a small part of her story with you as well.
+Lara is in her final year of studies in Marketing Management at Edinburgh Napier University, where she is writing her dissertation on sustainability in a marketing context.
+On her first day in the office, we had the chance to learn a little bit more about her, and we’d love to share a small part of her story with you.

 2. What does sustainability mean to you?

 It isn’t all about wearing bamboo socks and keeping worms in your kitchen.
 It’s just about paying attention to our environment, being aware and making small changes to our everyday lives to reduce the unnecessary amount of waste that we produce every day.

 3. Do you do anything in your everyday life to contribute to sustainability?